wellsling68/Wells_BlueStampPortfolio/index.md

 While completing my final milestone, I ran into significant issues with the servo that slides the pen vertically.
 The issue came when generating G-code.
 The application I used to generate G-code, Inkscape, used a seperate command to control the Z-axis, which could not be read by the servo which controlled the Z-axis on my machine.
 To fix this, I found the specific G-code that would activate the servo and, as part of G-code generation, manually replaced all the dysfunctional commands with the functional commands (M3S1000 and M5).

 ## What's Next:
-After finishing my project, I plan on working on modifications such as making the plotter capable of drawing in color.
+After finishing my project, I plan on working on modifications which will make the plotter capable of drawing in color.

 # Second Milestone
 <!--